-Flexi and Flexi-Rigid
+Flexi and flexi-rigid PCBs

-Types of Flexible and Flexi-rigid PCBs
+Types of flexi and flexi-rigid PCBs

 Tie downs and teardrops

-Staggering conductors (copper tracks) is recommended as this maintains the maximum flexibility of the circuits, I beam designs occur when conductors on both layers lie directly on top of each other increase the stiffness of the circuits fold areas not recommended.
+Staggering conductors (copper tracks) is recommended to preserve the circuits’ maximum flexibility.
+“I beam” designs, where conductors on both layers are positioned directly on top of each other, should be avoided as they increase the stiffness of the circuits’ fold areas.

 Fold Lines and Bend Radius

 Fold lines can be incorporated into your design using tick marks, which can be added to either the copper layers or silkscreen layers.
 These ticks facilitate bending your flexi PCB in a specific location.
 The bend radius of your flexible circuit should be approximately 10 times the total material thickness, including copper.
 A minimum gap of 1.28mm should be maintained between any plated-through holes.
 Tracks should be radiused to help mitigate breakage during folding and bending.
 The track widths should not be altered in the bend areas.

 Solid copper shielding is the most widely used method but does increase the rigidity of the flexible circuit.
 It should be factored into the thickness-to-bend radius calculation.
 Crosshatched copper shielding helps to maintain the circuit’s flexibility.
 Copper shielding can cover all or selective areas on one or both sides.